 We’re starting to see a rise of gendered smartwatches that replicate the style of more traditional watches made for women as well as providing specific features related to the health and needs of the fairer sex.
 But there’s a stark divide between the best smart watches for women and low-quality models designed to exploit the market.
 We’ve put together a list of 12 top smart watches for women along with a detailed guide for the shopping process.

-TD;LR - Best Smart Watches For Women:
+TL;DR - Best Smart Watches For Women:

 - Samsung Galaxy Watch Rose Gold